 Sebastian Mondial is an independent investigative journalist, forensic data specialist and university lecturer.
 He considers himself an intersectional worker between journalism, data and IT/hacking.
 Sebastian was founding member of the first data-journalism unit in Germany.
 Since then he worked on a new amalgam of data and investigative journalism – helping teams and organizations to work with large quantities of leaked data in an innovative and secure way.
 He technically enabled the first cross-border tax investigation by the ICIJ called “Offshore leaks” to work cross-border in secrecy.
 In 2017, Sebastian and the Romanian Investigative Network were awarded a Google DNI Grant to create a tool set called Liquid Investigations, which enables journalists to collaborate invisibly on large quantities of data.
 In 2018 he won the Henry Nannen Award for investigative journalism with his former team at Die ZEIT.

-Vera Möller-Holtkamp is a journalist and DW Akademie’s Tunisia Country Manager, implementing media development projects in North Africa.
-She looks back to 15 years of experience in journalism and media development; she has worked as a journalist, journalism trainer or project manager in countries including Vietnam, Colombia, Peru, Guatemala, El Salvador, Burkina Faso, Nigeria, Morocco and Tunisia.
+Vera Möller-Holtkamp is a journalist and DW Akademie’s country manager for Tunisia, implementing media development projects in North Africa.
+She looks back at 15 years of experience in journalism and media development, having worked as a journalist, journalism trainer and project manager in countries including Vietnam, Colombia, Peru, Guatemala, El Salvador, Burkina Faso, Nigeria, Morocco and Tunisia.
 She has also worked on DW Akademie’s regional digital strategy for the MENA Region.
-One result has been the MEDIA LOVES TECH project that brings the media, digital innovation and the start-up-scene closer together.
+One result has been the MEDIA LOVES TECH project that brings the media, digital innovation and the start-up-scene together

 Tania L. Montalvo is Animal Politico’s Deputy Editorial Director.
 Animal Politico is one of the most important and widely read native digital media in Mexico.
 Montalvo is in charge of special editorial projects, multimedia, innovation, audience development, and editorial alliances.
 She also leads the revenue stream strategy, the Membership Program, and the investigations’ financing.
 As Executive Editor, she coordinated the Verificado 2018 project, a collaborative initiative in which more than 90 partners, including national, state media, civil organizations, and universities joined to fight against dis and misinformation.
 She also coordinated the investigation La Estafa Maestra, which reveals the big-money embezzlement by the federal government through public universities and shell corporations.
 As a reporter in Animal Político, she also conducted investigative research on transparency and accountability, budget design, the use of public resources, and corruption.
 She is the author of NarcoData: an X-ray of organized crime in Mexico, project for which she gathered and analyzed data from 40 years of drug-trafficking in the country.